TLINDEN/swaycycle/README.md

 # swaycycle

-Cycle through all visible windows on a sway[fx] workspace
+Cycle through  all visible windows  on a sway[fx]  workspace including floating  ones or  windows  in sub-containers.
+So  it simulates  the behavior of other window managers  and desktop environments.
+Just bind the tool to `ALT-tab` and there you go.

 ## Installation